AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/advanced-usage.md

         EaseChatUIKitContext.shared?.groupProfileProviderOC = nil
     ```

     - Use closure to return information about the conversation list.
-It can be used in both Swift and OC.
+This can be used in both Swift and OC:

     ```swift
            //userProfileProvider is the provider of user data.
 Coroutine implementation and userProfileProviderOC cannot coexist at the same time. userProfileProviderOC is implemented using closures.